 Knowing just that about the Frederick Douglass housing project, I would expect it to be a pretty cheerless place.
-But the sense I get from Gordon Parks’ photo essay is more of joy than of despair.
-I guess that’s why I really love these photos, and wanted to share them here.
+But the sense I get from Gordon Parks’ photo essay is more of joy than despair.
+I guess that’s why I really love these photos and wanted to share them here.

 Titles in quotes are from Parks.
 Those without quotes are my own.

 This is probably the most well known of the Douglass project photos.
 The joy of these young dancers, intent on doing it just right, is contagious.

 "Mother and her daughter"

 This is my personal favorite because I recognize that bathroom!
 I grew up public housing in Tennessee, and apparently the same plan for the buildings was used in a number of different locations.
 Everything about this bathroom is exactly the way I remember it being in the place I still think of as "home."

 This is obviously the same mom as in the above photo (note the dress).
 She is apparently watching her children through the kitchen window as she prepares the evening meal.

 Parks' original caption for this photo was simply "Children."
 But they look to me like best friends!

 Actually it looks like all three may be best friends.